TamasKn/kraken2-guide/index.md

 Most likely you will have a dataset with many-many files.
 As the commands are written for single use, optimally you want to loop through all the files in order to generate the result from all of them, also making sure the output file naming does not overwrite any existing and important file.

-While the guide should work without any programming knowledge, for time-saving I highly recommend to learn the concept of Loops.
+While the guide should work without any programming knowledge, for time-saving I highly recommend to learn the concept of **Loops**.
 Which is basically just jumping to each file and apply a command them one-by-one quickly.

-*Bash loop example:*
+Bash loop example:

 ```text
 Dataset (paired-end):